Antminer T17 Hash Board Repair Guide [EN]

 3. Hot air gun (welding temperature is 260 degrees±2 degrees)

 4. Constant temperature soldering iron (welding temperature is 300-350 degrees)

 5. Environmentally friendly flux solder paste, lead-free low temperature (melting point at 150 degrees) solder wire, anhydrous alcohol, water for cleaning panel,

 III.
 Signal Transmission Circuit

-1. Signal transmission channel, signal CLK-RST-BO-CO is transmitted from the first chip to the second, and till the 72nd, RI signal is reversely transmitted from the 72ndchips to the first chip, as the figure below:
+1. Signal transmission channel, signal CLK-RST-BO-CO is transmitted from the first chip to the second, and till the 30th, RI signal is reversely transmitted from the 30th chips to the first chip, as the figure below:

 Distribution of test points in voltage domain

 3. Signal communication circuit from IO socket to chip